ronsap7/Biodiversity-Codecademy-project/Readme.md

 `jupyter notebook `

 #### Load and Run the Notebook: Open the provided Jupyter Notebook file `biodiversity.ipynb` and run the cells step by step to perform the analysis.

+##### This project is made by Rohan Sapate for Codecademy Business intelligence Data Analyst course.